algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 ## 1. Introduction

-This purpose of this document is to present the different stakeholders with the needs and requirements for the implementation of an algorithm destined to blend differents variety of grapes to create a consistent flavor profile.
+This purpose of this document is to present the different stakeholders with the needs and requirements for the implementation of an algorithm destined to blend different variety of wines to create a consistent flavor profile.
-This document is intended  to be read by all responsibles for the management of the project development initiative including business users, user representatives and sponsors, and other interested parties.
+This document is intended  to be read by all parties responsible for the management of the project development initiative including but not limited to business users, user representatives and sponsors, and other interested parties.

 ### 1.1 Background

 For this project we are working with Krug Champagne a House of champagne founded in 1843.
-We are tasked with building the software for their new winery, we will focus on the forth part of the “méthode champenoise”: the Blending.
+We are tasked with building the software for their new winery, we will focus on the fourth part of the “méthode champenoise”: the Blending.
 Our goal is to produce the closest result to the formula with the minimum number of steps.

 ### 1.2 Requirement

     - No crash;
     - No half empty/half full tanks;
+    - The product must be working on multiple OS;
     - The product must be as precise as possible;
     - The code is easy to maintain and test;
     - Few steps need to be carried out to get the result;